Scroll beyond the pictures for a detailed explanation.

 which provide cross sections of the two folds, in the same way as the

-third and fourth picture in seq.
-A represent cross sections of the
+third and fourth picture in sequence A represent cross sections of the

 whole sphere.